MicrosoftDocs/xamarin-docs/docs/ios/platform/textkit.md

 ## Layout with Exclusion Path

-Text Kit also supports layout, and allows for complex scenarios such as multi-column text and flowing text around specified paths called *exclusion paths*.
+TextKit also supports layout, and allows for complex scenarios such as multi-column text and flowing text around specified paths called *exclusion paths*.
 Exclusion paths are applied to the text container, which modifies the geometry of the text layout, causing the text to flow around the specified paths.

 Adding an exclusion path requires setting the `ExclusionPaths` property on the layout manager.
 Setting this property causes the layout manager to invalidate the text layout and flow the text around the exclusion path.